bettercallsundim/8TP4TP/README.md

-# 8TP4TP : By The People, For The People
+# 8TP4TP : By The !People, For The People

 Democratic social network platform.